 Charlotte is also one of the fastest growing cities in the United States.
 Our light rail system makes it possible for fellows to complete the fellowship and enjoy the city without a car.
 As North Carolina’s urban research university, UNC Charlotte provides access to all of the amenities that you expect of a city with the benefit of being situated in driving distance to the mountains and the ocean.
-This is an exciting time to live in Charlotte and work at Atkins Library and we hope you will consider joining us this summer!
+This is an exciting time to live in Charlotte and work at Atkins Library and we hope you will consider joining us.

 - Diversity and Inclusion Statement

 Our campus community is comprised of people who represent the wide breadth of gender and sexual identities, races and ethnicities, faith traditions, nationalities, and other social categories and backgrounds.
 These varied identities and experiences enrich the University as a whole.
 UNC Charlotte and Atkins Library strive to celebrate this diversity, and to sustain an inclusive and welcoming environment for all.
 In order to advance this vision, the Atkins Fellows program encourages applications from all underrepresented groups.